visgl/deck.gl/bindings/python/pydeck/README.md

 pip install -e .
 ```

-To enable develop with Jupyter Lab, run:
+Jupyter Lab is the recommended environment for development testing with pydeck.
+To enable development with Jupyter Lab, run:

 ```bash
 # Execute in deck.gl/modules/jupyter-widget directory